chvoinot/chvoinot.github.io/index.md

 <span style="font-family: Lato; font-size: 18px;">
 I graduated from [AgroParisTech](https://www.agroparistech.fr/en) in France and hold a dual degree in [Bioinformatics at Paris-Saclay University](https://www.universite-paris-saclay.fr/en/education/master/bioinformatics/computational-biology).
-I gained experience working as biostatistician in various companies for nearly 2 years before starting a PhD in April 2023.
+I gained experience working as biostatistician in various C.R.O (Contract research organization) companies that provides support to the pharmaceutical, biotechnology, and medical device industries for nearly 2 years before starting a PhD in April 2023.
 </span>